-- In addition to course assessment, which is inherent in the core/option requirements, prior to receiving clearance for graduation, each HS major must complete a case study assessment, take an exit examination, and prepare a portfolio which includes: - o Cover letter with resume - Copy of transcripts - Supervisor recommendation letters from practicum and/or internship or professional positions - o Career vision, mission, goals, philosophy (minimum of 2 pages documented) - o A self-evaluation of your proficiency; what are your strengths and weaknesses - Samples of classroom and/or practical work product (at least 4 examples including written and oral communication) - Summary sheet of experience by setting, populations, clock hours, program content, and job tasks - Site supervisor evaluation - o Credentials (any certifications, licenses, degrees, etc.) - Expected Graduation Requirements; All departmental majors are required to: - o Complete an option of study with a cumulative GPA of 2.5 or higher; - o Earn a minimum grade of "C-" in all prerequisite and major courses; - Repeat prerequisite and major courses with a grade of "D" or lower until a grade of "C" or higher is achieved; - o Earn a cumulative GPA of 2.0 or higher in required English and speech communication courses. - The above four criteria are checked through DARS during the graduation planning process and must be met before the graduation planning sheet is submitted.
+- In addition to course assessment, which is inherent in the core/option requirements, prior to receiving clearance for graduation, each HS major must complete a case study assessment, take an exit examination, and prepare a portfolio which includes: - o Cover letter with resume - Copy of transcripts - o Supervisor recommendation letters from internship or professional positions - o Career vision, mission, goals, philosophy (minimum of 2 pages documented) - o A self-evaluation of your proficiency; what are your strengths and weaknesses - Samples of classroom and/or practical work product (at least 4 examples including written and oral communication) - Summary sheet of experience by setting, populations, clock hours, program content, and job tasks - Site supervisor evaluation - o Credentials (any certifications, licenses, degrees, etc.) - o Assessment from HS 101 and HS 493 to assess the growth of each student - Expected Graduation Requirements; All departmental majors are required to: - o Complete an option of study with a cumulative GPA of 2.5 or higher; - o Earn a minimum grade of "C-" in all prerequisite and major courses; - o Repeat prerequisite and major courses with a grade of "D" or lower until a grade of "C" or higher is achieved; - o Earn a cumulative GPA of 2.0 or higher in required English and speech communication courses. - The above four criteria are checked through DARS during the graduation planning process and must be met before the graduation planning sheet is submitted.